agentrickard/domain/README.txt

 Users who have the 'set domain access' permission can assign any node to any or all registered sites.
-During node editing, a series of options will be displayed as checkboxes under the heading "Domain access options":
+During node editing, a series of options will be displayed as checkboxes or a multiple select list under the heading "Domain access options":

   Publishing options:
     []  Send to all affiliates